agents-go

 guardrail:input / guardrail:output SpanTypeGuardrail Guardrail batches (tripwires recorded as errors)

-Streamed runs, resumed (HITL) runs and nested agent-as-tool runs are traced too; nested runs join the parent’s trace rather than starting their own.
+Streamed runs, resumed (HITL) runs and nested agent-as-tool runs are traced too; nested runs join the parent’s trace rather than starting their own, and their agent spans are parented under the function: span of the tool call that triggered them, so the tree shows which call owns each nested run.

 Pipeline